MrSleeps/Juwel-HeliaLux-Home-Assistant-Custom-Component/README.md

 Also, Home Assistants way of dealing with colours on the colour wheel doesn't play overly well with the Juwel Helialux Controller.
 If you are having trouble getting just RGB colours then drag the white brightness down and have a wiggle with the colour wheel.
 I'm working to fix it but tbh, I don't really know what I am doing.
 Any other bugs then please post on GitHub.

 ## Bug Reports
-Please follow the template when submitting a bug report, to help logs will be needed.
+Please follow the template when submitting a bug report, to help **logs will be required**.
 To turn on debug logging for the integration you will need to add something like the following to your configuration.yml
 ```
     logger:
       default: info